tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 %
 % Multi-grid cycle (V_CYCLE, W_CYCLE, FULLMG_CYCLE)
 MGCYCLE= W_CYCLE
+%
+% Multi-Grid PreSmoothing Level
+MG_PRE_SMOOTH= ( 1, 2, 3, 3 )
+%
+% Multi-Grid PostSmoothing Level
+MG_POST_SMOOTH= ( 0, 0, 0, 0 )
+%
+% Jacobi implicit smoothing of the correction MG_CORRECTION_SMOOTH= ( 0, 0, 0, 0 )
+%
+% Damping factor for the residual restriction MG_DAMP_RESTRICTION= 0.9
+%
+% Damping factor for the correction prolongation MG_DAMP_PROLONGATION= 0.9
 ```

-SU2 contains an agglomeration multigrid algorithm for convergence acceleration technique where the original mesh is automatically agglomerated into a series of coarser representations, and calculations are performed on all mesh levels with each solver iteration in order to provide a better residual update.
-The user can set the number of multigrid levels using the MGLEVEL option.
+SU2 contains an agglomeration multigrid algorithm for convergence acceleration (a Full-Approximation Storage, or FAS, multigrid) where the original mesh is automatically agglomerated into a series of coarser representations, and smoothing iterations are performed on all mesh levels with each non-linear solver iteration in order to provide a better residual update.
+The user can set the number of multigrid levels using the `MGLEVEL` option.
 If this is set to zero, multigrid will be turned off, and only the original (fine) mesh will be used.
 An integer number of levels can be chosen.
 The ONERA M6 test case uses 3 levels of coarser meshes along with the original mesh for a total of 4 mesh levels.
 The type of cycle (V or W) can also be specified, and in general, while more computationally intensive, a W-cycle provides better convergence rates.
+There are additional tuning parameters that control the number of pre- and post-smoothing iterations on each level (`MG_PRE_SMOOTH`, `MG_POST_SMOOTH`, and `MG_CORRECTION_SMOOTH`), along with damping factors that can help in achieving stability (`MG_DAMP_RESTRICTION` and `MG_DAMP_PROLONGATION`).

+It is important to note that the performance of the multigrid algorithm is highly-dependent on the initial grid and that the agglomeration is impacted by parallel partitioning: considerable tuning and experimentation with these parameters can be required.
+If you are having trouble tuning the multigrid, it is recommended to turn it off (set `MGLEVEL = 0`) and to try with a higher CFL number on the fine grid alone while converging the implicit system to a tighter tolerance (use the `LINEAR_SOLVER_ERROR` and `LINEAR_SOLVER_ITER` options).

 ### Running SU2